steve228uk/MessengerKit/README.md

 - Multiple included cell types: text, large-emoji, image, video.
 - Presentation of `SFSafariViewController`
 - Built-in, customisable themes.
-- A custom themeing system to bring your own `UICollectionViewCell`s, headers, footers, and input views.
+- A custom theming system to bring your own `UICollectionViewCell`s, headers, footers, and input views.
 - Avatar support (currently only in the `travamigos` theme).

 The framework was built for and is used in production at [Travamigos](https://travamigos.com).